-- 528. As for Buoni Ordinari del Tesoro (BOTs), treasury bills of varying maturities, the decision to remove the indication of a base price for the auction (which came in 1988 for 3-month bills and in 1989 for 6-month and 12-month bills) was a very important move, which favored a more precise separation of roles between the Treasury and the BOI.
-The indication of a base price for treasury bills was regarded as extremely important by market participants, who tried to extract from it a signal on the direction of official interest rates.
-This approach favored a confusion of roles between the Treasury and the BOI and would sometime generate uncertainty in the expectations on monetary policy. - 529.
-Another important step in issuance procedures concerned the introduction of reopening auctions for medium- and long- term bonds in 1990.
-This decision responded to the need to boost the liquidity of the newly established on-screen secondary market (MTS, see below).
+As for buoni ordinari del tesoro (BOTs), treasury bills of varying maturities, the decision to remove the indication of a base price for the auction (which came in 1988 for 3-month bills and in 1989 for 6-month and 12-month bills) was a very important move, which favored a more precise separation of roles between the treasury and the BOI.
+The indication of a base price for treasury bills was regarded as extremely important by market participants, who tried to extract from it a signal of the direction of official interest rates.
+This approach favored a confusion of roles between the treasury and the BOI and would sometimes generate uncertainty in monetary policy expectations.

+Another important step in issuance procedures concerned the introduction of reopening auctions for medium- and long-term bonds in 1990.
+This decision responded to the need to boost the liquidity of the newly established on-screen secondary market (MTS).
 Transactions on this market could not pick up momentum as expected because of the large number of bonds outstanding, none of which was liquid enough to absorb large transactions.
-Benchmark bonds would change very frequently and the market remained fragmented.
-Therefore the PDD started to conduct several auctions over time on the same bonds, reducing the number of bonds issued on the same maturity, initially for a period of two to three months, and then for progressively longer periods.
-Today, a 10-year bond can remain open for over 6 months and a 30-year bond for over one year.
-This allows the bonds to reach an optimal outstanding amount and there is evidence that the introduction of reopening auctions contributed to reducing the cost of debt because investors were more willing to buy liquid securities.
-This reform was also key for the development of an efficient secondary market. - 530.
+Benchmark bonds would change very frequently, and the market remained fragmented.
+Therefore, the PDD started to conduct several auctions over time on the same bonds, reducing the number of bonds issued on the same maturity, initially for a period of two to three months, and then for progressively longer periods.
+Today, a 10-year bond can remain open for more than 6 months and a 30-year bond for more than 1 year.
+This allows the bonds to reach an optimal outstanding amount, and there is evidence that the introduction of reopening auctions contributed to reducing the cost of debt because investors were more willing to buy liquid securities.
+This reform was also key to the development of an efficient secondary market.

 More recently, the PDD also announced a finalized program to exchange securities nearing maturity with securities in the process of being issued (exchange offers).
 The objective is to make the profile of maturities more uniform.
-By means of exchange offers, the PDD will retire old bonds with a short remaining maturity and exchange them with newly issued securities with a longer maturity.
-The benefit will be twofold: - on refinancing.
-By retiring old bonds with a short remaining maturity, the PDD can smooth out the redemption profile for the near term (usually the securities to be repurchased have a maturity up to one year).
-The securities are usually replaced by new medium and long-term bonds, which help in spreading out maturities over a longer time horizon; - on market liquidity.
-In general, bonds nearing maturities are no longer liquid, and therefore they tend to not being actively traded on the secondary market, resulting in an increased burden for primary dealers if they are obliged to quote them.
-Through the exchange offer facility, the primary dealers are given a window to swap illiquid bonds with highly liquid ones such as those used by the PDD to execute the exchange offers. - 531.
+By means of exchange offers, the PDD will retire old bonds with a short remaining maturity and exchange them for newly issued securities with a longer maturity.
+The benefit will be twofold:

+- On refinancing: By retiring old bonds with a short remaining maturity, the PDD can smooth out the redemption profile for the near term (usually the securities to be repurchased have a maturity up to one year).
+The securities are usually replaced by new medium- and long-term bonds, which help in spreading out maturities over a longer time horizon. - On market liquidity: In general, bonds nearing maturities are no longer liquid, therefore they tend to not being actively traded on the secondary market, resulting in an increased burden for primary dealers if they are obliged to quote them.
+Through the exchange offer facility, the primary dealers are given a window to swap illiquid bonds with highly liquid ones, such as those used by the PDD to execute the exchange offers.

 The exchange offers, which were executed for the first time in early 2002, can be carried out according to two procedures: